manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 ReactDOM.render(<Clock />, document.getElementById('root'));
 ```

 We see that the **lifecycle methods** `componentDidMount()` and `componentWillUnmount()` are being used in the above example. **Default state** is defined with the property `date` and holds an instance of the date object.
-When the component **mounts** \(`componentDidMount()`\) the `setInterval()` interval is started and its id is saved within the the instance property `this.intervalId`.
+When the component **mounts** \(`componentDidMount()`\) the `setInterval()` interval is started and its id is saved within the instance property `this.intervalId`.
 As the interval invokes the `setState()` method every second, the component regularly triggers a re-render meaning the `render()` method is called again and shows the current time again.

 Generally, the interval function is independent of the React component apart from the fact that it calls the `setState()` method of the component.
 Depending on how deeply interlinked the function and the component are, React determines if function calls should be stopped or not once the component is no longer needed.
 In the case of the `setInterval()` function, React does not, and we have to take care of stopping the component ourselves.
-Luckily React provides a methods which enables us to do just that: `componentWillUnmount()`.
+Luckily React provides a method which enables us to do just that: `componentWillUnmount()`.

 This method is called just before React removes the component from the DOM and can be used to cancel any XMLHttpRequests that might still be running, to remove event listeners or to cancel a running interval — and that is just what we need here.
 Shortly before the component is removed, the `clearTimeOut()` is invoked and we pass the function the interval id which we previously saved in in the instance property.